 Back to top

-The human body is made up of tiny building-blocks called cells.
-Cells look and function differently throughout the body, but reproduce and repair themselves in the same way.
+The human body is made up of tiny building blocks called cells.
+Cells look and function in different ways throughout the body, but they reproduce and repair themselves in the same way.
 This process normally happens in an organised and controlled manner.
 If cells become cancerous they start to divide in an uncontrolled way and don't die when they should.

-The immune system sometimes has difficulty recognising cancer cells and doesn't destroy them.
-The cancer cells then continue to grow.
+The immune system sometimes has difficulty recognising that cancer cells are abnormal.
+As a result, it doesn't destroy them and the cancer cells continue to grow.

 The aim of cancer vaccines